If you’re employed there’s a good chance you’ve heard the term performance management.

 As far as “setting objectives” and “identifying goals” go, these should be clear and easily measured.
 They could be short or long-term goals, but there should be no question as to the expected or desired outcome.

 What about “feedback?”

-Feedback is critical to the employee performance management system or process.
+Feedback is critical to effective performance management.
 Without it, employees are left guessing as to how they’re doing.
 Is their work helping the company reach its goals or not?